 Share safety research and quality activities with your colleagues, the radiation oncology community, and house of medicine on social media.
-Be sure to include the hashtags #PSAW23 and #ROSafety in all posts.
+Be sure to include the hashtags #PSAW24 and #ROSafety in all posts.

 Post a photo of yourself and/or your team holding the PSAW handout on social media to promote your important role as safety champion(s).
 In appreciation of ongoing virtual meetings, you may also utilize a virtual background that could be applied to a Microsoft Teams, Zoom, GoToMeeting or Webex meeting (see linked webpages for instructions).

-Read a recent ASTRO Blog Post by Quality and Safety Program Managers at Dana-Farber Brigham Cancer Center and learn the many ways their practice celebrated PSAW in 2022 and their plans for 2023.
+Read a 2023 ASTRO Blog Post by Quality and Safety Program Managers at Dana-Farber Brigham Cancer Center and learn the many ways that their practice celebrated PSAW in 2022.
 Additionally, you could: